Vancouver Island wedding venues

 What's a realistic budget for a Vancouver Island wedding venue?

 Venue rental fees range from $3,000 for community halls to $15,000+ for high-end resorts and estates.
-Most couples spend at least $8,000 on the venue itself, not including catering or rentals (some venues include tables/chairs, but don't expect this.)
+Most couples spend at least $8,000 on the venue itself, not including catering or rentals (some venues include tables and chairs, but don't expect this).

 What are the most affordable wedding venues on Vancouver Island?

-Community halls, public parks, smaller farms, and restaurant private rooms come in cheapest, usually $500 to $4,000 for the day.
-Regionally, Port Alberni, the Comox Valley, Nanaimo, Sooke, and Ladysmith run 20 to 40% less than Victoria.
-Full breakdown in the affordable Vancouver Island venues guide.
+The most affordable Vancouver Island wedding venues are community halls, public parks, smaller farms, and restaurant private rooms, typically $500 to $4,000.
+Port Alberni, the Comox Valley, Nanaimo, Sooke, and Ladysmith offer the best regional value, often 20 to 40% less than Victoria for similar-quality spaces.

 Do I need wedding insurance?